techidaily/site-win11-tips/source/_posts/maximizing-download-performance-in-the-microsoft-app-shop.md

 ## 1\.
 Check Your Internet Connection

  Before making any major changes in the Windows settings, ensure your internet connection isn't responsible for slow downloading on the Microsoft Store.
-You can confirm this by testing your internet speed using one of the[best speed test websites](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
+You can confirm this by testing your internet speed using one of the [best speed test websites](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .

- If you are getting a slower download speed across all your internet-based apps, check out our guide on[how to boost your internet speed](https://www.makeuseof.com/tag/10-ways-to-improve-the-speed-of-your-current-router/) .
+ If you are getting a slower download speed across all your internet-based apps, check out our guide on [how to boost your internet speed](https://www.makeuseof.com/tag/10-ways-to-improve-the-speed-of-your-current-router/) .
 If this guide resolves the slow downloading issue, you're good to go.
 But if you're still facing the problem, contact your internet service provider (ISP).

 ## 2\.
 Close Network-Consuming Applications